LAMF Origin Story #FlashbackFriday

 Los Angeles Music Festival® has been expensive so I have taken breaks and had day jobs.
 I got married, left NYC and returned to Albuquerque where I worked in television news as an Assignment Manager, producer and correspondent.
 Was a state public information officer and federal public affairs specialist.
 Was a local Morning Edition host on an NPR station.
 Started a public relations, digital marketing and video production boutique and produce live and on-demand video for a major mariachi festival.
 Volunteered for years on the media team for a world music and culture festival, served on the board of directors of a non profit concert promotion company and I attend trade conferences including Pollstar Live! and the NALIP Media Summit.
 I'm still active in public service.
 Did a stint as a legislative analyst recently and am currently doing work for a political campaign.

 As the registrant of the Los Angeles Music Festival® trademark, it's my obligation to do something with it and that's what I want to do.
-I've persevered on the belief that I can learn everything I need to and will find influential individuals who recognize the opportunity, will take a moment to get to know me and affirm what I'm capable of, and then help.
+I've persevered on the belief that I can learn everything I need to and will find influential individuals who recognize the opportunity, will take a moment to get to know me and affirm that it's real.

 Meanwhile, Los Angeles Music Festival® Network and its growing social media following are a proof of concept.
 On Twitter, @LAMusicFestival has 5,042 followers and recently amassed 241,000 tweet impressions in 28 days.
 These numbers compare favorably to LA organizations with wonderful programming and considerable resources.
 Similarly, the worldwide listenership of the music channel is demonstrating the existence of an audience for a well rounded music channel for adults.
 With a little help, the reach and media footprint of Los Angeles Music Festival® can continue to grow and support presentation of live concerts and other special events.